Â鶹ÊÓƵ

 The goal of the Texas Academy Honor Society chapter is to bring the accomplishments of outstanding students to the attention of parents, teachers, peers, and the community.
 Our chapter will strive to give practical meaning to the Society’s standards of scholarship, service, leadership, and character.
 These four ideals are considered as the basis for selection.
 No student is inducted simply because of a high academic average.
 The Texas Academy Honor Society strives to recognize the total student—one who excels in all these areas.

-Qualifications: To qualify, TA junior level students must have a minimum 3.5 GPA and have completed at least 18 service hours in the fall semester, and 18 completed for spring before selections are made in March.
+To qualify, TA junior level students must have a minimum 3.5 GPA and have completed at least 18 service hours in the fall semester, and 18 completed for spring before selections are made in March.
+They may also have completed all required hours in the fall term.
+Students may not have any occurrences for the current academic year in which they are applying, and they may not have any incidents or infractions on their record for any year enrolled in the academy.

-TAHS members are required to maintain a minimum of 18 service hours per semester, and in addition to the 18 hours serve at one Texas Academy and/or Honors event per semester.
+TAHS students must maintain a 3.5 semester and overall GPA and complete 18 service hours a semester, or 36 during the first semester.
+If a student receives any disciplinary action, they are immediately subject to review for continuation in TAHS.
 The selected events will be exclusive to TAHS members only for volunteering.
 These include Honors Scholars Day, Paneling at Preview Days, Spindletop Events with Welcome Center, working the booth at Cardinal View, Texas Academy Graduate Luncheon, and Graduation.

 TAHS members are expected to participate at the TAHS induction ceremony where they may be asked to speak to one of the pillars, open and/or close, hand off certificates to new members, and serve as greeters.